peterhinch/micropython-async/v3/docs/DRIVERS.md

  receives two integer args, `v` being the virtual encoder's current value and `delta` being the signed difference between the current value and the previous one.
 Further args may be appended by the following.
- 9. `args=()` An optional tuple of positionl args for the callback.
+ 9. `args=()` An optional tuple of positional args for the callback.
  10. `delay=100` After motion is detected the driver waits for `delay` ms before reading the current position.
-A delay can be used to limit the rate at which the callback is invoked.
+A delay limits the rate at which the callback is invoked and improves debouncing.
 This is a minimal approach.
 See [this script](https://github.com/peterhinch/micropython-async/blob/master/v3/primitives/tests/encoder_stop.py) for a way to create a callback which runs only when the encoder stops moving.